 Pamban Bridge: India’s First Sea Bridge – History, Facts & Travel Guide

-The Unique Design of Pamban Bridge
+Unique Design and Engineering Excellence of Pamban Bridge

-Pamban Road Bridge – The Parallel Beauty!
+Pamban Road Bridge – A Scenic Parallel Wonder

-The New Pamban Bridge: India’s First Vertical Sea-Bridge
+The New Pamban Bridge: India’s First Vertical Sea Bridge

 How to Reach Pamban Bridge